 Another classic.
 Not all sauerkrauts are created equal – especially when purchased ready-made.
 There is no shame in that of course!
 Just taste it beforehand to make sure it isn’t overly sour nor salty.

 If it’s too sour, rinse it with cold water.
-Boil for half an hour until medium-soft or simply follow a full recipe here.
+Boil for half an hour until medium-soft or simply follow a Sauerkraut Pierogi recipe.

 With mushrooms, there are two paths: typical white button (champignon) and wild mushrooms.
 While you can purchase regular mushrooms all year round, most wild varieties are at their peak in the fall season.
 That’s why we mostly use them dried or frozen.

-For your weeknight dinner, simple white mushroom pierogi filling will do the job.
-But for Christmas… that’s a different matter.
+For your weeknight dinner, simple white mushroom pierogi filling will do the job (follow this recipe for Mushroom Pierogi).

 5. Sauerkraut & Wild Mushroom (Christmas Style)

-While speciality ingredients such as wild mushrooms can be hard to find at your local market, it’s really worth it seek them out.
+While specialty ingredients such as wild mushrooms can be hard to find at your local market, it’s really worth it seek them out.

 6. Sweet Cabbage

-Since sweet cabbage filling is more delicate and light, make your pierogi a bit smaller.
+Since sweet cabbage filling is more delicate and light, make your dumplings a bit smaller.
 The texture isn’t as dense and it’s harder to assembly a large dumpling.
+Here’s a Cabbage Pierogi recipe for you to follow.

 Dried lentils are a year-round staple in every pantry, and they work great as a pierogi filling.
 The type is up to you, although the most popular choice is red or green.